emilioforrer/haml_coffee_assets/README.md

 }, locals)
 ```

-## Using on Heroku
+## Prepare your assets for production

-Using haml_coffee_assets on Heroku with Ruby on Rails 3.1 requires you to set
+Using haml_coffee_assets requires you to set

     config.assets.initialize_on_precompile = true